freenas/freenas-docs/userguide/services.rst

 network by sending only the differences between the source and destination files.

-In %brand% terminology, the execution of an RSync activity by the %brand% server is controlled by an "Rsync task".
-To synchronize data between two
-%brand% systems, create the rsync task on the rsync client.

-Depending upon how rsync is to be used, Rsync configuration may require configuration of any or all of the rsyncd daemon, rsync modules, and rsync tasks.
-Global parameters for the rsyncd daemon are specified in the rsyncd configuration screen which is accessed from :menuselection:`Services --> Rsync --> Configure Rsyncd`.
-Configuration settings to be used for specific kinds of Rsync tasks, known as "Rsync modules", can be defined and saved individually in the rsyncd modules screen, which is accessed from :menuselection:`Services --> Rsync --> Rsync Modules --> Add Rsync Module`.
-Rsync tasks to be executed can be defined at
-:menuselection:`Tasks --> Rsync Tasks`.

 %brand% supports two modes of rsync operation:

 * **rsync module mode:** exports a directory tree, and its configured